Below are the program policies for ESL / ELA. For additional information, please consult the ELA Student Orientation

 If you would like to make a comment or suggestion or give a testimonial, you may do so by completing the Comment/Suggestion/Testimonial form.
-To submit your thoughts, email the ESL/ELA director or download the form and drop it in the suggestion box next to the bulletin board on the 2nd floor of the International Student Center.
+To submit your thoughts, email the Executive Director of Global Initiatives or the ELA Curriculum Coordinator.

 Communications and Announcements

 Important announcements and general communication to students of Arkansas State University are sent via student e-mail.
 Therefore, all students must activate their student e-mail accounts and check e-mail periodically.
 Student services provided by the University, such as the library, Student Accounts, etc., only communicate to students via student e-mail.
 Students are ultimately responsible for keeping themselves informed.

 Providing quality instruction for the betterment of students’ academic and social achievement at Arkansas State University is one of the primary goals of English Learning Academy (ELA).
 The Center’s director, faculty, and staff want you, the student, to be comfortable and confident that you are being provided the best experience in a nurturing and caring environment.
 In order to assure that your needs are being met, students are asked to submit official complaints if they feel there is room for improvement in the program.

 ESL/ELA Program Grading

 Students must complete all coursework and maintain an average course grade of 80% or higher on all assignments, quizzes, and exams given.
 You will be given reports and feedback from your instructors on your progress on a regular basis.
 Additionally, you will receive a mid-session and end of session grade report from your instructor.
 Review your grades and if there is a problem, consult with your instructor first.
-If the problem is not resolved, you make contact the Director of ELA.
+If the problem is not resolved, you make contact the Executive Director of Global Initiatives or the Curriculum Coordinator.

 Advancement in the ESL/ELA Program

 Advancement to the next level of the ESL/ELA Program or graduation from the program depends on the following:

 - Successful completion of all classes taken in the session – Students must pass each course with a minimum of 80% or higher on all coursework, attendance, exams, and quizzes.